th3kumar/Lame-Jokes/README.md

 # Lame-Jokes
-chrome Extension that tells dad oke
+chrome Extension that tells dad Joke every time you click on it
+#hactoberfest #beginnerfriendly